Medications and Drugs

 What is the most important information I should know about indinavir (Crixivan)?

-There are many other medicines that can interact with indinavir.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
-Keep a list with you of all the medicines you use and show this list to any doctor or other healthcare provider who treats you.
+There are many other drugs that can cause serious medical problems if you take them together with indinavir.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.
+Keep a list of all your medicines and show it to any healthcare provider who treats you.

 Report Problems to the Food and Drug Administration